 • Daisies: Often associated with innocence, daisies appear in various works to highlight purity and simplicity.

-Flowers in Romantic Poetry
+Flowers in romantic poetry

 • Symbol of transience: Many poets, like Keats and Wordsworth, use flowers to represent the fleeting nature of life and beauty.
 The short-lived bloom of a flower reminds us that beauty doesn’t last forever.